Amar Drina

-Amar Drina (born 30 May 2002) is a Bosnian professional footballer who plays as a centre-back for Bosnian Premier League club Željezničar and the Bosnia and Herzegovina U21 national team.
+Amar Drina (born 30 May 2002) is a Bosnian professional footballer who plays as a centre-back for Polish club Miedź Legnica.

 Born in Sarajevo, he started his professional career at hometown club Željezničar.

 Club career

 Željezničar

 In July 2021, after passing all the younger levels of hometown club Željezničar, Drina signed his first professional contract.
 He made his debut in a 3–0 win over Krupa on 30 May 2021.

 On 20 June 2022, Drina extended his contract with Željezničar for another three years.
+He scored his first goal for the club in a 5–0 away win against Zvijezda 09 on 20 May 2024.

+Drina terminated his contract with Željezničar and left the club in August 2024.

+Miedź Legnica

+Shortly after, on 8 August 2024, Drina signed a three-year deal with Polish second-tier club Miedź Legnica.

 International career

-Drina is a member of the Bosnia and Herzegovina national under-21 team.
-He has represented Bosnia and Herzegovina at all youth levels.
+Drina has represented Bosnia and Herzegovina at all youth levels.